jguida941/cs320-contact-service-junit/docs/design-notes/notes/appointment-entity-and-service-notes.md

 - Limits are constants to avoid magic numbers.

 ## Validation and atomicity
-- Strings use `Validation.validateNotBlank` + `validateLength`; dates use `Validation.validateDateNotPast`.
+- String IDs/descriptions use `Validation.validateLength` (which internally calls `validateNotBlank` and measures trimmed length); dates use `Validation.validateDateNotPast`.
+This matches the Contact/Task validation pattern.
+- Constructor validates ID via `validateLength`, then trims and stores.
+Mutable fields (date, description) are delegated to setters.
-- Constructor, setters, and `update(Date, String)` share the same validation path; `update` validates both inputs before assignment so invalid input leaves state unchanged.
+- `update(Date, String)` validates both inputs before assignment so invalid input leaves state unchanged.
 Setters and update reuse the same helpers to avoid drift.
 - Defensive copies on set/get prevent external mutation of stored dates.

 ## Service summary